carrotsearch/run-queries/README.txt

   }
 ]

-The "url" element is either a full URL or an URL path to the Solr service.
+The "url" element is either a full URL or a URL path to the Solr service.
 The "body" element contains Solr json query to be sent to the server.
 Important elements:

+- "expand" -> this is an array of json paths applied against the request template.
+Any "$query" text at those paths is replaced with the current query from the queries file.
 - "body" -> limit: how many documents (max) to return,
 - "body -> params -> df": a set of default fields which should be included for each line in the query file,
 - "body -> params -> hl.fl": a set of fields for which "highlights" should be returned.
 Highlights include